seanharrington256/boise_qiime_2022/qiime2_tutorial.md

 ```

 #### Bring the qvz into qiime view

+GO OVER what plugins are and the fact that a lot of this wraps other pieces of software (https://docs.qiime2.org/2022.2/citation/)

 We have a lot of samples that have fewer than 100 reads in them.
 This isn't really enough reads for meaningful analysis, so let's filter these out.
 You do not necessarily need to run through this step in other analyses.
 Think carefully about what thresholds you may want to use when filtering out any data.